-On March 23, 2022, DOH published proposed permanent regulations in the State Register (available here) that would add a new Part 538 to Title 18 of the New York Codes, Rules, and Regulations (NYCRR), outlining state reimbursement for telehealth services.
-The proposed regulation:
+DOH finalized telehealth regulations in the September 14, 2022 State Register (available here).
+The final regulations add a new Part 538 to Title 18 of the New York Codes, Rules, and Regulations (NYCRR), outlining state reimbursement for telehealth services.
+The regulations:

-- Expands the types of providers who can deliver care via telehealth, as long as such telehealth services are appropriate to meet a patient's needs and are within a provider's scope of practice; and - Adds audio-only, e-consults, virtual check-in, and virtual patient education as telehealth modalities, as well as parameters for appropriately using these modalities and standards for reimbursement.
+- Expand the types of providers who can deliver care via telehealth, as long as such telehealth services are appropriate to meet a patient's needs and are within a provider's scope of practice; and - Add audio-only, eConsult, virtual check-in, and virtual patient education as telehealth modalities, as well as parameters for appropriately using these modalities and standards for reimbursement.